|Died||12 November 1595||Buried At|

 Aware of the stormy weather that occurs in the Caribbean in late summer, Hawkins made plans for his return to England, but his fleet was hit by a hurricane near Florida.
 The Jesus , his flag ship, was unable to withstand the winds and was damaged leaving it unable to complete the journey home.
 He decided to make repairs and sailed to San Juan de Ulua, modern day Veracruz, in Mexico.

 Hawkins' fleet had managed to reach San Juan de Ulua after being damaged by a storm.
 The port was small and was protected by a difficult to navigate channel and a sand-bar.
 Once inside Hawkins moved some of the cannons from his ships onto the sand-bar to increase its defense.
 He was concerned that Spanish ships might find him.
 His fears were realised when a Spanish fleet with the Viceroy, Don Martin Enriquez found him.
-An agreed was made that both fleets should share the port to escape the storms and hostages were exchanged.
+An agreement was reached whereby both fleets would share the port to escape the storms and hostages were exchanged.
 But the Viceroy has no intention of sticking to the deal and early in the morning the Spanish attacked, capturing the English cannons on the shore and using them against Hawkins' fleet.
-The Jesus was badly damaged but was able to offload most it's precious cargo to the Minion which, along with the Judith, was able to escape.
+The Jesus was badly damaged but was able to offload most its precious cargo to the Minion which, along with the Judith, was able to escape.

 Drake, aboard the Judith, sailed into Plymouth harbour a few days before Hawkins aboard the Minion.
 When Hawkins left the Caribbean half of his crew, possibly 100 men, voted to be disembarked, rather than face certain starvation on the trip home.
 The rest of the crew had no provisons and when they limped into Plymouth harbour just over a dozen had survived.
 Although he had managed to return with enough gold and silver, rescued from the Jesus at the end of the Battle of San Juan de Ulua, to keep his backers happy, Hawkins' ill-fated third voyage had ended in the loss of hundreds of lives and with the loss of one the Queen's ships.